mikepartelow/mikepartelow.github.io/README.md

 microk8s ships with a container registry plugin.
 You can push your containers to the registry at its default port `32000`, and refer to them in your k8s config as `localhost:32000/image-name`.
 Since I'm developing and building on my laptop, pushing to `localhost` isn't going to work.

-I added an entry for `registry.localdomain` to my laptop's `/etc/hosts`, resolving to my microk8s host.
+I added an entry for `registry.localdomain` to both my laptop's `/etc/hosts` and the same file on each (one) of the nodes in my Kubernetes cluster, resolving to my microk8s host.

 I added the following to my laptop's docker config: